 Realistic Expectations John Weaver's familiarity with divorce litigation and the dispute settlement process from both sides of the bench has given him a unique perspective and understanding of what constitutes efficient, effective and persuasive trial advocacy and what leads to successful alternative dispute resolution that protects and preserves important interests of clients.
 Mr. Weaver seeks to provide clients with knowledgeable counsel, realistic expectations, and effective quality assistance in resolving their family law matters whether inside the courtroom or the conference room.

 Continuing Legal Education Writer, Speaker, and Author John Weaver is also a prolific writer and regular speaker on family law matters.
-He has written extensively and presented Continuing Legal Education seminars on alimony, alimony modification, child custody, modification and relocation, child custody relocation - non-Hague cases, child support, pleadings and divorce grounds, property settlement agreements, appellate practice, discovery methods, domestic violence, pendente lite financial matters (including attorneys' fees and suit money), "Obtaining Attorneys' Fees and Suit Money in a Family Law Case," “Evidence for the Family Law Practitioner: Expert Witnesses,” taking exceptions from Magistrate's recommendations, evidentiary issues, ethics, parent coordinators, representing children in custody proceedings, "A View from the Bench," "Master Weaver's Toolbox," limited scope representation, and other substantive topics.
-Since 1993 he has written or compiled, edited and updated the 750+ pages comprising the Montgomery County, Maryland Bar Foundation's practical and successful Rita Rosenkrantz Basic Family Law Training course.
-Mr. Weaver served as chair of the Bar Association of Montgomery County Continuing Legal Education (CLE) Committee (2012-2015), and Family Law Section CLE co-chair (2013-2021).
+He has written extensively and presented Continuing Legal Education seminars on alimony, alimony modification, child custody, modification and relocation, child custody relocation - non-Hague cases, child support, pleadings and divorce grounds, property settlement agreements, appellate practice, preserving the trial record for appeal, discovery methods, domestic violence, pendente lite financial matters (including attorneys' fees and suit money), "Obtaining Attorneys' Fees and Suit Money in a Family Law Case," “Evidence for the Family Law Practitioner: Expert Witnesses,” taking exceptions from Magistrate's recommendations, evidentiary issues, ethics, parent coordinators, representing children in custody proceedings, "A View from the Bench," "Master Weaver's Toolbox," limited scope representation, and other substantive topics.
+Since 1993 he has written or compiled, edited and updated the 700+ pages comprising the Montgomery County, Maryland Bar Foundation's practical and successful Rita Rosenkrantz Basic Family Law Training course.
+Mr. Weaver served as chair of the Bar Association of Montgomery County Continuing Legal Education (CLE) Committee (2012-2015), and Family Law Section CLE chair/co-chair (2013-present).
 Author of The Seven Principles of Just Divorce: Biblical Wisdom and Legal Insight, published in 2020.

 Bar Association Service John Weaver is actively involved in the Bar Association of Montgomery County, Maryland.
 He was named "Section Chair of the Year" (1993-1994) for his Family Law Section service, and he has been the recipient of the Annual Pro Bono Service Award (2001), Pro Bono Program Individual and law firm awards (1994), as well as the Bar Association/Bar Foundation's President's Citation for Outstanding Service to the Bar (1996; 2015; 2017).
 Mr. Weaver has twice been elected to serve two-year terms on the Executive Committee (2011-2013; and 2001-2003), is a "Bar Leader," and was a member of the Bench-Bar Committee for three years.
 Mr. Weaver is a "Bencher" member of the Montgomery County chapter of American Inns of Court, and he was a member of the multi-disciplinary Montgomery County Divorce Roundtable while a Family Magistrate, serving as President (2004-2005).Mr.
 Weaver is a member of the Family Law Sections of the Maryland State Bar Association and American Bar Association, and serves as a member of Bar Association of Frederick County, the ABA Section of International Law Task Force on International Parental Child Abduction Mediation, and the Association of Family and Conciliation Courts (AFCC).